34 - The ZALMAN ZM VE200 SATA hard disk caddy with DVD/HDD/FDD emulation

 IODD firmware and utility files can be found here or here.

-If you want a USB Flash drive version of the Zalman ZM, see here for details of a new bit of kit (IOSTICK) currently being developed.
+If you want a USB Flash drive version of the Zalman ZM, see here for details of a new bit of kit (ISOSTICK) currently being developed (or just use Easy2Boot for free!).

 Transfer rates on the VE200 are OK but not impressive via USB 2.
 Read (24-30MB/s depending on computer) and Writes (22-24MB/s); compared this to a Patriot Rage quad channel 32GB flash stick which can do 30MB/s read and 27MB/s write.
 It is also slow in practise when booting from it (comparable with a standard inexpensive and slow USB flash drive).